-- b.
-Back to back colloquia of candidates should be avoided as this may create an impression of head to head competition. - c.
+- 1. Tenure candidates will be asked to present a colloquium. - 2.
+Back to back colloquia of candidates should be avoided as this may create an impression of head to head competition.

 Attendance of these colloquia should be considered an important responsibility of faculty in the department.